vsvsharma/AWS_real_time_ingestion/README.md

-# AWS Real-Time Data And Transformation Pipeline
+# AWS Real-Time Data, Transformation And CI/CD Pipeline

 ```sh
 By: Varun Sharma
 ```
-This repository contains the implementation of a real-time data ingestion and transformation pipeline, designed to handle and process user data from an external API.
-The pipeline leverages **AWS Services** and **Terraform** for infrastructure automation, enabling scalability, maintainability, and efficiency.
+This project implements a fully automated **AWS** based real-time data ingestion and transformation pipeline.
+It ingests user data from an external API, stores it in a scalable **data lake architecture**, performs scheduled transformations using **AWS Glue and PySpark**, and automates infrastructure deployment using **Terraform and GitHub Actions CI/CD.**

 <img width="1000px" src="./animated-real-time-arch2.webp" alt="anime-arch" />